-Stocks stagger as more nations self-isolate against virus
+Stocks crumble as more nations shut for business to curb virus

 The U.S. dollar started firm but took a step back after partisan battles in the U.S. Senate stopped a coronavirus response bill from advancing.

-The dollar had been a major gainer last week as investors fled to the liquidity of the world’s reserve currency, while some funds, companies and countries desperately sought more cash to cover their dollar borrowings.
+The dollar was a major gainer last week as investors fled to the liquidity of the world’s reserve currency, while some funds, companies and countries desperately sought more cash to cover their dollar borrowings.

 The steady rise in the dollar undermined gold, which slipped 0.3% to $1,493.83 per ounce.